oat0054/oat0054.github.io/Power Query (M) Script Folder/m-query-calendar-days.md

 # Calendar Days (Date Table)
 ### Business Objective
-I created this Date Table to make time-based calculations in Power BI more accurate and much easier to handle.
-It focuses on two main goals:

 1. **Aligned with the Fiscal Year:** I set the calendar to start in April, matching company's financial reporting cycle.